-- Kids hiking boots: If your kid’s feet hurt, they aren’t going very far.
-Having a good pair of kids hiking shoes on their feet is essential to a successful day of hiking with your family.
-We recommend lightweight kids waterproof hiking boots with good grips.
+- Kids hiking shoes or boots: If your kid’s feet hurt, they aren’t going to hike very far.
+Having a good pair of kids hiking shoes on their feet is essential to a successful day of family hiking.
+The best hiking shoes for kids will be lightweight, waterproof and have good grips.

 - Sunglasses: Don’t buy cheap sunglasses for your kids.
 Make sure everyone in the family is wearing sunglasses with UV protection.